mishaturnbull/TrashBin/docs/plugin-creation.md

 4. Contain exactly one class that is a subclass of `pluginbase.TBPluginFactory`
 5. Contain exactly one class that is a subclass of `pluginbase.TrashBinPlugin`

+### Why it is the way it is

+A note about the single-file requirement...
+You must have a single (uniquely- named) Python file in the appropriate folder in order for it to be detected by the automatic plugin search function.
+The flow used to detect whether or not a given file is a TrashBin plugin is roughly as follows:

+1. Find the `TrashBin/src/plugins` folder (if unable, give up and exit).
+The details of how this is determined aren't relevant here, but can be seen in the `TrashBin/src/plugins/_plugin_autodetect.py:find_plugins_dir` function.
+2. Recursively list all Python files in the plugin folder; filter out a few known not-modules and files starting with `_`.
+3. Try to import all of those files; discard those that can't be imported.
+4. Import all of them.
+5. Search for, in the module's attributes, objects that meet the following critera (checked in this order):
+   - `isinstance(x, type)` (i.e. is it a defined class rather than a string)
+   - `hasattr(x, '__mro__')` (does it have an MRO we can look at)
+   - `basecls in x.__mro__` (does it have a specified parent class)
+     - `basecls` is either going to be `TrashBinPlugin` or `TBPluginFactory`
+6. It's a plugin file -- add it to our list of plugins and return!

+So... as long as you can make at least one file that will fool that flow into importing the plugin and factory object, you don't actually need to keep everything in one file.
+You will, however, need to have at least one file that *does* meet that criteria -- then just import your other parts there and join it all together.

 ## High-level design

 TrashBin's plugin architecture revolves around a factory design pattern.
 While